Real life experience is the most important factor in developing your skills.

 Second Wednesday: Clincal Roundtable.

-This is where you will discuss the cases you observed and worked on to get feedback and work through all the options you could move forward with each client.
+This is where you will discuss the Free Clinic cases you observed and worked on, to get feedback and work through all the options you could move forward with each client.
 This is done in small working groups so that you learn not only from your own cases, but also from those of your peers.
 (Cases are anonymized to protect client identity.)
 Plus, every student comes with their own background and experience, which means everyone has interesting perspectives about the work they could share.
 You'll learn to push your ideas further in new directions as you hear ideas from other students and from faculty.

 Third Wednesday: Student Clinic.

-When you are in the role of the client, you will still be learning!
-First, you'll be learning first hand about pacing your protocols - that's one of the most difficult parts of the work!
-You'll get a real feel for how much work is reasonable in a session, because you'll be experiencing it!
-This will help you to create more achievable protocols for your own clients.
 You'll also be learning how it feels to sit in the chair - what feelings come up for you when certain issues are presented?
 What does that mean for you about how you present those issues to others?
 Every person is different, but the more you experience from the client's perspective, the more you can imagine the impact your work is having on others - and adjust it so that you are providing the best care to each individual.

 Fourth Wednesday: Clinical Roundtable.